 See, the amount you pay for SEO services depends on a lot of factors, including the size of your business, where you’re currently at with your SEO, and the extent of the services you require.

 That’s why SEO pricing can vary so wildly, depending on your industry, your business size, the level of competition, and so on.
-Here are three core factors that come into play when determining the cost of SEO:
+Here are three core factors that come into play when determining SEO costs:

 Your current situation: Where is your business sitting in terms of SEO?
 Where are you ranking?
 How competitive is your industry and the keywords you’re targeting?

 Your goals: What are you looking to achieve with your SEO?
 Are you trying to improve your local visibility, or do you have a national presence?
 Where do you want to rank in position 1?

 Your timeline: How quickly do you want to reach your goals?
 Bear in mind that high-quality SEO is about playing the long game, so chances are it will take much longer to improve your organic visibility than you may think.

 Your required level of expertise: Naturally, the SEO pricing for an expert with 10+ years of experience isn’t going to be the same as someone who’s only got a few years under their belt.
 The level of expertise and experience that are required to achieve your desired goal will affect the people who work on your campaigns and, in turn, the cost of your SEO.